On InstaHide, Phase Retrieval, and Sparse Matrix Factorization: Proof Overview

 An exciting future direction is to understand how well the heuristic in \cite{carlini_attack} scales with $\kpriv$.
 Independent of the connection to InstaHide, it would be very interesting from a theoretical standpoint if one could show that their heuristic provably solves the multi-task phase retrieval problem defined in Problem~\ref{defn:multitask} in time scaling only polynomially with $\kpriv$ (i.e. the sparsity of the vectors $w_1,\ldots,w_m$ in the notation of Problem~\ref{defn:multitask}).

-\paragraph{Follow-up work} \cite{h20} recently gave an interesting theoretical result for the $\kpriv = 2$ case.
-In particular, they show that even if the selection vectors generating the synthetic dataset are chosen deterministically, as long as there are $m = \wt{O}(n_{\mathsf{pub}})$ synthetic vectors generated using distinct pairs of private images, one can uniquely identify which pair of private images generated each synthetic vector.
-This gives an alternative approach for factorizing the Gram matrix when $\kpriv = 2$. \else \fi
+\paragraph{Follow-up work} \cite{hstzz20} recently gave an interesting theoretical result for the $\kpriv = 2$ case.
+In particular, using Whitney's isomorphism theorem for line graph identification, they show that even if the selection vectors generating the synthetic dataset are chosen deterministically, as long as there are $m = \wt{O}(n_{\mathsf{pub}})$ synthetic vectors generated using distinct pairs of private images, one can uniquely identify which pair of private images generated each synthetic vector.
+This gives an alternative approach for factorizing the Gram matrix when $\kpriv = 2$.

+Very recently, \cite{chen2021symmetric} improved the sample complexity dependence on $k_{\mathsf{priv}}$ from exponential to polynomial, giving an algorithm based on tensor decomposition for reconstruction.
+Technically, their result is incomparable to this work because they focus on solving the sparse matrix factorization problem, though they show how to use a factorization of the Gram matrix $\mathbf{M}$ to recover the ``heavy'' coordinates of every private image. \else \fi